Azure/CloudIoTHack/HOL 4/HOL 4 - Putting It All Together.md

 	 "SharedEventHubConnection": "SHARED_EVENT_HUB_ENDPOINT",
 	```

 1. Navigate to the Gist URL provided to you by the instructor (for example, https://gist.github.com/scottgu) and copy the connection string from the public gist that the instructor created in the previous lab to the clipboard.
-Leave the browser window open so you can easily grab this connection string again.
+Leave the browser window open so you can easily retrieve this connection string again.

 	![Copying the connection string to the clipboard](Images/copy-from-gist.png)